ShiroePL/ShiroAiChan-on-Windows/README.md

 ### GUI
 ![Screenshot](pictures/gui.png)

-## What she uses?
+## What she can do?
 ### 1. Writing
-* She uses [ChatGPT API] to generate responses.
+* She uses [ChatGPT API] to generate responses as AI neko girl.

 ### 2. Her memory :heart_eyes:
 * She uses MariaDB to store her memories.
-She can remember up to 4 last questions, more is too expensive using [ChatGPT API].
+She can remember up to 4 last questions, more is too
+* Vector database is in ChromaDB.
+It can store pdf's etc. It uses Huggingface Embeddings so it is free.
+GPU for adding to database, and then CPU for embedding questions.
 * Every 'persona' setting has its own table in database and can reset it with button.

-### 3. Give her voice! :microphone:
+### 3. Voice :microphone:
-*  Using Microsoft [Azure TTS], send API with generated prompts to get audio file.
+*  Using Microsoft [Azure TTS], she can speak in cute voice.
+*  If she has too long answer, with button you can skip her talking.

-### 4. Communicate with her :speech_balloon:
+### 4. Communication with her :speech_balloon:
 * I am using open source Whisper Model from OpenAI to transcribe audio from microphone to text.
-* Also it's possible to just write in input and sent it to her.
+* Of corse, it's possible to just write in input and sent it to her.

+### 5. AI functions:
+* She uses langchain Agent to choose what Tool use.
+  * Tools for now are:
+    * show last 10 anime/manga list from Anilist for user. (also there are buttons for it)
+    * you can tell her to update episodes/chapters, and she will send API to Anilist and update it for you :heart_eyes:
+    * search vector database
+  * to use tools, you can just start question with 'agent mode' or 'agent:' or check agent mode check.

+### 6. Other functions:
+* She has checkbox for random questions.
+If checked, she will use random timer and will be asking you questions to initialize conversation.

+### 7. Vtube Stuido (her look)
+* for now she can connect to Vtube Studio, and play animation. (but it is WIP, for now I tested with button that it works)
 ### Instructions for me: